|1||Thanh Pho Thai Nguyen, Tinh Thai Nguyen|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Haiphong air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Haiphong is currently 1.6 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 106 US AQI